xpipe-io/xpipe-io.github.io/docs/integrations.md

 - Tabby

 Note that XPipe supports setting a custom terminal command in case your favorite terminal is not listed here.
-To improve the user experience however, out of the box support is still preferred, so you are free to open [ticket](https://github.com/xpipe-io/xpipe/issues) to request support for your terminal application.

 ### Text Editors